-Students wishing to apply for the physical education should access the waiver through the counselor's office.
+Students wishing to apply for the physical education waiver should access this through the counseling office.

 CREDITS FOR GRADUATION

 The following chart displays the required earned credits for graduation from a Forest Hills high school, per Forest Hills Board of Education policy 5460.